 It is important to know that moving to a subscription model (as a logical model for SaaS deployments) involves a time of transition with some short-term pain leading to long-term gain.

-The Financial Impact of Moving from Perpetual to Subscription
+What’s the Financial Impact of Moving from Perpetual to Subscription Licensing?

 Shifting away from predominantly perpetual licensing (where revenues are recorded up front) will lead to an initial revenue dip.
 This initial revenue uncertainty is the impact of changes in pricing and predictability (for adoption and renewal rates).
 With that transition, the focus may change on how the finance team thinks about cash flow rather than GAAP revenue recognition.